 - Managing the Risk of Pesticide Poisoning & Understanding the Signs & Symptoms (EC2505)

-The Pesticide Safety Education Program (PSEP), through the University of Nebraska–Lincoln Extension, is responsible for developing and revising training programs and materials for the commercial/noncommercial applicator.
-The UNL PSEP website offers a wide variety of resources for the pesticide applicator, including links to register for initial licensing and recertification training, buy training manuals, and the NebGuides and Extension Circulars listed earlier.
-For more information:
+The Pesticide Safety Education Program (PSEP), through University of Nebraska–Lincoln Extension, is responsible for developing and revising training programs and materials for the commercial/noncommercial applicator.
+The UNL PSEP website offers a wide variety of resources for the pesticide applicator, including links to register for initial licensing and recertification training, to the NebGuides and Extension Circulars listed, and buy training manuals.